 In the second stage, also called the annealing, drying and cleaning stage, the blanks are softened in the furnace and then they are washed and dried.

 The third stage is called the upsetting stage.
-The now clean blanks are upset, that is, trims are added to coin edges.
+The now clean blanks are upset, that is, trims are added to the edges.

 The fourth stage is the coining stage.
 In this stage, the coins are stamped with their designated engravings and designs.

-In the fifth stage, the coins are screened to weed out the wrongly shaped coins.
+In the fifth stage, the coins are screened to weed out the wrongly shaped ones.

-An operator then checks the coins for defects such misshape and dents.
-After that, the coins are counted by a counting machine as they are poured into canvas bags in which they will be stored in vaults.
+An operator then checks the result for defects such misshape and dents.
+After that, they are counted by a counting machine as they are poured into canvas bags in which they will be stored in vaults.

-Different materials are used to make coins.
+Different materials are used in the process.
 The most common materials used include zinc, copper, and nickel, but other materials can include gold, silver, brass, and more.
 In some cases, a mix of two metals is used.
 For precious coins, they are only allowed to have 0.45kg of gold or silver.
 Other metals that have been used include stainless steel, aluminum bronze alloy, antimony, brass, bell metal, chromium; these are mostly used for plating.

-Coin production is similar all over the world.
-However, there are some countries in Africa that often outsource the coin manufacturing job to other countries.
+Production is similar all over the world.
+However, there are some countries in Africa that often outsource the manufacturing job to other countries.